Did you see how I dressed up tin cans by adding twigs? Well, Now I’m ready to share what I did with those tin cans!

 The neutral colors are going to be perfect for our upcoming Thanksgiving Supper Club Dining Table.

 Even Grace looks over the dining table centerpiece with approval.

 I began to play around with the tablescape by adding amber glassware to compliment the centerpiece.

 One of my favorite ways to decorate is to use handmade, DIY items to create unique centerpieces and other home decor items.

 I hope you enjoyed these projects and I can’t wait to share the finished tablescape in a few weeks.

 Let’s continue on the tour

-Up next on the tour is Pasha from Pasha is Home and you are going to love her Simple and Welcoming Friendsgiving Tablescape.
-Be sure to click on each link below to see all the inspiring tables.
+Up next on tour is Pasha from Pasha is Home, and you will love her Simple and Welcoming Friendsgiving Tablescape.
+Click on each link below to see all the inspiring tables.